-What is a Plug-in Hybrid?
+What is a Plug-In Hybrid Car?

 A plug-in hybrid electric vehicle (PHEV) is a type of electric vehicle (EV) that uses a rechargeable battery to power an electric motor and another fuel, such as gasoline or diesel, to power an internal combustion engine or similar propulsion system.
 PHEVs will typically run on electricity until the battery is depleted.
 Once that happens, the vehicle will automatically switch over to the internal combustion engine for power.